stephenlepisto/designpatternexamples/README.md

         cmake --build . --config release

 ## Running the Examples
-The following command lines runs all examples (from Command Prompt, navigate to the build directory first).
+After building everything, the following command lines displays Doxygen or Rust source documentation or runs all examples (from Command Prompt, navigate to the build directory first).

 | Documentation | Command Line  |
 | ------------- | ------------- |